 - Having the urge to avoid things that trigger anxiety

 There’s often a stigma about mental health disorders, but having anxiety doesn’t mean that you’re weak, less than, or not faithful enough.
-The same way that someone might have a cold or physical illness, someone might have an anxiety disorder.
+In the same way that someone might have a cold or physical illness, someone might have an anxiety disorder.
 Anxiety is often a result of a chemical imbalance in the brain or something on the physiological level, so it’s nothing to be ashamed of or embarrassed about.

-Please note: If symptoms are getting in the way of daily functioning in the areas of work, sleep, health, relationships or emotional well-being, it is best to talk to your doctor or a professional counselor.
+Please note: If symptoms are getting in the way of daily functioning in the areas of work, sleep, health, relationships, or emotional well-being, it is best to talk to your doctor or a professional counselor.

 Anxiety is one of the most common and treatable issues that brings people into therapy.
 The good news is that anxiety disorders respond well to many types of counseling including cognitive and behavioral therapy, meditation, lifestyle changes, and medication, to name a few.

 If you were coming into my office, we would first look at your health, current medications, sleep, and lifestyle.
 Many people suffer from stressful, over-packed lives.
 Inadequate sleep is also an issue, contributing to a vicious cycle.
 We would then work on developing self-awareness and healthy coping strategies.
 Sometimes medication might be necessary as well to treat any chemical imbalances and decrease symptoms.

 Next, let’s look at what you can do to reduce anxiety and stress: